kelbon/AnyAny/README.md

 };
 ```

 **All constructor any copy/move assignment operators have strong exception guarantee**

 _Note : operator spaceship for any always returns partical ordering (if enabled), this means that two anyes can be unordered_

 **Important** it is important if your type has noexcept move constructor, it really can increase perfomance(like in std::vector case, if you know).
 Also aa::noexcept_copy module exist, which also can increase perfomance, but breaks compilation if you trying insert a throw copyable type in your any.

 ### `any`
-It is just an basic_any with default alloc (std::allocator<std::byte>) and default SooS (sizeof (any) == Machine word by default)
+It is just an basic_any with default alloc (std::allocator<std::byte>) and default SooS such that sizeof (any) == Machine Word Size (64 / 32 bytes) for perfomance.

-Usually used to inherit from(when you want use any with internal method calls like common type),
+Usually used to inherit from, when you want to invoke methods like in common type with .MethodName(Args...)

 Example: